sulbel/conceptual-toolbox/python.md

    * Keys **must** be immutable

 * Sets - unordered collection of *unique* elements
+  * mutable, but each element must be immutable
+  * add an element to a set with the `.add()` method
+    * multiple elements can be added with the `.update()` method
+  * very useful for relational algebra methods

  * Tuples - immutable sequence of arbitrary objects
    * Declared by `()`